MihirMore/100daysofcode-Python/log.md

 ### Day -24

 **Thoughts** : Today learned about handling external files and directories also how to open and close a file in Python.
 Did some exercises to find relative and absolute paths of a file.
 The final project used the concepts of file handling in python and how to automate any repitative process.
+Also added a functionality of storing High score in our snake game.

 ### Day -25

+**Thoughts** : Started with one of the important applications of Python i.e. Data Visualisation using pandas.
+The introduction to pandas and how it handles csv file is amazing.
+Created a U.S. states quiz where an user has to guess states of the U.S.